 Again, this only works for armors.
 Now, if you do need a weapon, you could pick the Pyramid-focused Umbral Engram.
 It won’t give you +4 drops, but it does provide weapons when decrypted.
 An example would be the Temptation’s Hook sword (which is invaluable if you need a better heavy weapon).

 Update: The Umbral Engrams power level glitch has been fixed.
+Now, you’re only limited to three powerful drops each week whenever you decrypt a focused Umbral Engram.
 Hopefully, you were able to make the most out of this leveling cheese.
 You can check out Bungie’s tweet below:

 Reaching the 1,050 and 1,060 power caps on your alts